 Uber posts wider quarterly loss as costs rise, shares drop nearly 7per cent

-Uber Technologies Inc on Monday beat Wall Street estimates for third-quarter revenue, as more people used its ride-hailing and Uber Eats restaurant delivery service.

-REUTERS: Uber Technologies Inc on Monday posted a wider third-quarter loss as costs at the ride-hailing company soared, sending shares down 6.7per cent in after-hours trading.
+SAN FRANCISCO: Uber Technologies Inc on Monday (Nov 4) posted a wider third-quarter loss as costs at the ride-hailing company soared, sending shares down 6.7 per cent in after-hours trading.

 But the company promised it would be profitable by the end of 2021 as quarterly revenue beat expectations.